ffelten/CrazyRL/README.md

 :warning: Work in progress, suggestions are welcome. :warning:

 A library for doing Multi-Agent Reinforcement Learning with [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) drones.

 It is:

-⚡️ A lightweight and fast simulator that is good enough to control [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/) in pratice;
+⚡️ A lightweight and fast simulator that is good enough to control [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/) in practice;

 🚁 A set of utilities based on the [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/) to control actual Crazyflies;